New website design, same trusted platform.

 Since our product infrastructure is built on services other than the Google Cloud Platform, bringing them to our development stack brought some challenges for us during the development of this tool.
 It took a few weeks of planning before we came to understand that our main concern was to find a way that gives our customers the power to instantiate as many background check executions as needed in the cleanest and simplest way possible.

 Next, we built a polling-based solution that checks all the spreadsheets for all of our customers every few minutes.
-But that solution is only efficient with a small number of spreadsheets due to the fact that Google Sheets API offers a very limited quota (i.e. 100 requests/100 seconds).
-We started facing scalability issues as we onboarded more customers to this new product and concluded that we needed a system that should only check certain spreadsheets, ones that have had changes made by the owner of the spreadsheet.
+But that solution is only efficient with a small number of spreadsheets due to the fact that Google Sheets API offers a very limited quota (i.e., 100 requests/100 seconds).
+We started facing scalability issues as we onboarded more customers to this new product and concluded that we needed a system that checks only certain spreadsheets, those that have had changes made by the owner of the spreadsheet.

 In order to achieve our new goal, we dove into the Google Drive changes API, which seemed promising.
 The Google Drive API offers two methods to read changes, though, really, it only provides a single method, and so the second method is designed to be integrated with the first method to avoid making unnecessary requests.